measurify/model-registry/README.md

 In creating a new dataset, we have to provide information about the **name** of the dataset, the **visibility** of the dataset (*public* or *private*), the list of **users** who can access the private dataset, the list of **metadata** name-value pairs to describe the dataset, and the list of **tags** to categorize the dataset.

-Tags and metadata names are stored by the registry in order to build a folksonomy from the data inserted by users.
+Tags and metadata names are stored in the registry, in order to build a folksonomy from the data inserted by users.

-After the creation, we receive from the registry a JSON object describing the dataset with a unique **id** that we can use to identify the dataset in subsequent calls.
+After the creation, the user receives from the registry a JSON object describing the dataset with a unique **id** that can be used to identify the dataset in subsequent calls.

-After we have registered a dataset, we can fetch it using its **id**.
-We can access only public, owned or shared dataset.
+After registering a dataset, a user can fetch it using its **id**.
+A user can access only public, owned or shared dataset.

     GET {{url}}/v1/datasets/{{id}}

-We can modify the list of **users**, the list of **metadata**, the list of **tags**, and the **visibility**, of a dataset:
+A user can modify the list of **users**, the list of **metadata**, the list of **tags**, and the **visibility**, of a dataset:

     PUT {{url}}/v1/datasets/{{dataset}}